subquery/network-indexer-services/apps/indexer-coordinator/README.md

 Indexer Coordinator
   --network      Network type for the service
-            [string] [choices: "local", "testnet", "mainnet"] [default: "local"] --ws-endpoint  Specify wss endpoint for this network       [string] [required] --port         Port the service will listen on        [number] [default: 8000]
+            [string] [choices: "local", "testnet", "mainnet"] [default: "local"] --network-endpoint  Specify wss endpoint for this network       [string] [required] --port         Port the service will listen on        [number] [default: 8000]

 Postgres